 In accordance with this obligation, the provincial Judicial Compensation Act, S.B.C.
 2003, c.
 59 (“Act”) requires an independent commission be appointed every three years to consider and report on all matters respecting the remuneration, allowances and benefits of provincial court judges and judicial justices.
 In 2015, the Act was amended to merge the provincial court judges and the judicial justices compensation commissions into a single Judicial Compensation Commission.

-The 2016 Judicial Compensation Commission completed its review of the compensation (salaries and benefits) for provincial court judges and judicial justices for the period of April 1, 2017, to March 31, 2020 and delivered its final report with recommendations to the Attorney General on October 27, 2016.
-On February 23, 2017 the Attorney General tabled the report in the Legislative Assembly.
+The 2016 Judicial Compensation Commission completed its review of the remuneration, allowances and benefits for provincial court judges and judicial justices for the period of April 1, 2017, to March 31, 2020 and delivered its final report (PDF, 4.6MB) with recommendations to the Attorney General on October 27, 2016.

 The following Commissioners were appointed to the 2016 Judicial Compensation Commission: